-One well-known type of warts is genital warts.
-Although it’s always recommended that you practice safe sex, there is always a risk of contagion.
-If this happens, we suggest you follow your doctor’s advice and help your treatment with the following tips.
+Although it’s always recommended that you practice safe sex, there is always a risk of contagion… If this happens, we suggest you follow your doctor’s advice and help your treatment with the following tips.

 Therefore, it’s really important to pay attention to any warts that appear on the soles of your feet, genital area, legs, or face.

 The first step to treat warts is to get enough vitamins and minerals.
-One of the best ways to do this is to eat green leafy vegetables and seaweed.
+To do this, one of the best ways to do this is to eat green leafy vegetables and seaweed.
 Both are rich in vitamin B and calcium.

 In fact, this type of food strengthens your immune system and makes it better prepared to tackle the symptoms of HPV.

 We particularly recommend that you include kale, kombu, nori, spinach, broccoli, arame, lettuce, spirulina, and arugula.

 It’s true that seaweed or marine plants aren’t particularly common foods, but you should give them a chance.
 They’re very nutritious and they’ll fill you up quickly.

 This is another food that can help treat warts and strengthen your immune system.
 Depending on what kind of fruit you eat you can get a variety of benefits.

 A few examples are:

 - Tomatoes, berries, and peppers are rich in anti-oxidants.
 The best thing is that they’re so low in calories that you needn’t worry about adding them to all your meals.

 - Pumpkins and pumpkin seeds contain vitamin A. Furthermore, this vitamin is key for dealing with warts as it improves cells’ ability to interact with each other.

 These don’t just add a touch of flavor to dishes.
 They can also prepare your body to combat viral, bacterial, or parasitic infections.